 While Odyssey’s sprawling open-world is a sandbox in of itself, the game manages to break things down even further, presenting you with Greek temples, caves, and grottos to explore.
 Despite its third-person perspective, there’s still plenty of immersion and atmosphere to soak up throughout the game’s 50-hour campaign.

-Similar to previous installments, Far Cry 5 takes players on a first-person adventure in an open-world brimming with intriguing characters and opportunities to cause chaos.
+Similar to previous installments, Far Cry 5 takes players on a first-person adventure in an open-world teeming with intriguing characters and opportunities to cause chaos.
 However, unlike its predecessors, the game sees you working with a blank slate sheriff character in favor of a named protagonist.

-After the introduction sections, the game makes a majority of the map available to the player.
+After the introduction sections, the game makes a considerable portion of the map available to the player.
 This is something the Dishonored games do as well.
 While there may not be any swords, daggers, or magic in Far Cry 5, there are a lot more other melee options such as shovels, bats, pipes, and brass knuckles.

-The third entry in the rebooted Tomb Raider franchise sets out to depict a much dark, morally gray Lara Croft than previous installments.
+The third entry in the rebooted Tomb Raider franchise sets out to depict a much gloomier, morally gray Lara Croft than previous installments.
 Developed by Eidos Montreal, the action-stealth game follows the explorer as she travels to a tropical rainforest to stop the evil organization Trinity from triggering an ancient Mayan curse.

 Gone are the days of playing as an inexperienced Lara who would stand her ground when necessary, but otherwise avoid violent conflict.
 Instead, we get a version of Lara who’s more unhinged than ever before, exploring new hellish tactics to take down Trinity’s soldiers for good.

-This includes mastering a wide array of new tools, traps, and weapons.
+This includes mastering a broad array of new tools, traps, and weapons.
 Like Dishonored, the Tomb Raider reboots display a consistent emphasis on action-stealth gameplay.
 You can dive into Shadow of The Tomb Raider without having played the first two entries, but they’re worth checking out as well.

 The Deus Ex games are known for masterfully blending elements found in first-person shooters, RPGs, and more traditional stealth games.
 Mankind Divided is the fourth game in the series and features a more contained story without sacrificing the series’ fantastic gameplay.

-In it, you reprise your role as Adam Jensen, a sunglasses-wearing, tough-talking hero pulled straight out of an early 2000s game cover.
+In it, you reprise your role as Adam Jensen, a sunglasses-wearing, resilient hero pulled straight out of an early 2000s game cover.
 Set two years after Human Revolution, the game sees Jensen working as a double agent for Juggernaut Collective, a hacker group looking to expose an evil secret organization.
 Reminiscent of Dishonored, the game features sandbox environments with challenges that can be tackled in many ways.
 Players are encouraged to try out different tactics and discover the outcome for each approach.

 Aragami is an action-stealth hybrid modeled after the classic Tenchu games.
 In it, you play as an assassin named Aragami who’s empowered with incredible supernatural abilities that allow him to teleport between shadows, create hidden paths, and summon shadow beasts.